meguna/mff/README.md

 * more thorough checking for loading
 * more thorough typechecking with PropsType
 * add API support for sorting, then finally move onto POST requests
+* react dev tools - GREAT new tool for developing in chrome. see when components are being re-rendered.

 ## June 5